dinhhuy258/sfm.nvim/README.md

 - `FolderClosed`: Triggered when a folder is closed in the explorer.
 The payload of the event is a table with the following key:
   - `path`: The path of the folder that was closed.
 - `EntryCreated`: Dispatched when a new file/directory is created.
 The payload of the event is a table with the following keys:
-  - `path`: The entry path of the deleted entry
+  - `path`: The entry path of the newly created entry
 - `EntryDeleted`: Dispatched when a new file/directory is created.
 The payload of the event is a table with the following keys:
-  - `path`: The entry path of the newly created entry
+  - `path`: The entry path of the deleted/trashed entry
 - `EntryWillRename`: Dispatched when a file/directory will be renamed.
 The payload of the event is a table with the following keys:
   - `from_path`: The old path
   - `to_path`: The new path